trimble-oss/website-modus.trimble.com/content/components/in-field/switches/accessibility.md

   - A visible label referenced by the value of `aria-labelledby` set on the element with role `switch`.
   - `aria-label` set on the element with role `switch`.
 - When on, the switch element has state `aria-checked` set to `true`.
 When off, it has state `aria-checked` set to `false`.
-- When the switch is in focus, pressing the "Space" key changes the state of the switch.
+- When the switch is in focus, pressing the <kbd>Space</kbd> key changes the state of the switch.
 - Use a `fieldset` to create a switch group.